ntl/zig-logger/notes.md

   - `logger.call("info", "Some message")` might be possible, but still not as amenable to scanning as `logger.info("Some message")`.
 It also pays a performance penalty

-- No logger registry
-  - Requires memory allocation
-  - Native code doesn't benefit from it; the subject will never be an instance of a class